Publish datasets and reports from Power BI Desktop

 The dataset, and any reports you created in Power BI Desktop, upload to your Power BI site when you publish a Power BI Desktop file.
 When you republish your Power BI Desktop file, the dataset in your Power BI site is replaced with the updated dataset from the Power BI Desktop file.

-This process is straightforward, but there are a few things you should know:
+This process is straightforward, but you should know the following:

 Two or more datasets in Power BI with the same name as the Power BI Desktop file could cause publishing to fail.
 Make sure you have only one dataset in Power BI with the same name.
 You can also rename the file and publish, creating a new dataset with same name as the file.